 Homemade Apple Cider

 The best way to store apples cider is inside a clean, sealable glass jar or bottle.
 Large mason jars would work well or glass bottles with a sealable swing top—like the ones shown above.

 When kept sealed in the refrigerator, the cider should last up to a week.
-If you want to enjoy it warm, open a bottle and heat it back up in a saucepan over the stove top.
+If you want to enjoy it warm, open a bottle and heat it back up in a saucepan over the stovetop.
+It’s a great base for all kinds of hot drinks!

+Homemade Apple Cider